giuliopanda/op-bulk-image-resizer/README.txt

 Bulk image resizer resizes uploaded images to optimize site speed and server space.

 **Be careful**
-Images are overwritten at the size you set, so it's important to make a backup first.
+If you remove the original images, The images are overwritten at the size you set, so it's important to make a backup first.
 They assume no responsibility for any malfunctions or loss of information resulting from the use of the plugin.